osxmidi/LinVst/README.md

 linvstconvert (GUI or CLI) and linvstconverttree can automatically batch name convert linvst.so to mutiple windows vst dll names that are located in a folder/directory (the linvstconvert CLI version needs to be run from within the dll's folder/directory). linvstconverttree can automatically name convert folders and sub folders (directories and sub directories) of vst dll plugins.

-sudo permission might be needed for some folders/directories that don't have user permissions.
+linvstconvert needs to be run with sudo permission for folders/directories that need sudo permission.

 After the naming conversion, the newly created files (.so files) are ready to be used in Linux vst DAW's from the folder that was used for the naming conversion.